agasking1337/Demo-Manager/README.md

    - 📋 Copy Demo: Copy to clipboard
    - 🗑️ Delete: Remove selected demo
 4. Toggle dark/light theme with the moon icon
+5. Drag and drop ZIP files containing .dem files to automatically extract them to your demo folder

 ## Support